← Back to research

 Overview

 Coding agents hallucinate APIs.
 They use deprecated endpoints, invent parameters, and mix up SDK versions — because their training data is months or years stale.
-Context Hub is Andrew Ng's open-source solution: a curated, versioned documentation registry that agents fetch via CLI instead of guessing from memory.
+Context Hub is Andrew Ng's open-source solution: a curated, versioned documentation registry, maintained on GitHub, that agents fetch via CLI instead of guessing from memory.

 How It Works